-When your baby is tongue-tied, a thick tissue band connects their tongue to the floor of their mouth, restricting the movement of their tongue (source).
-Babies are unable to hold their tongue in place for nursing and the tongue automatically goes back every few seconds, causing the clicking sound.
+When your baby is tongue-tied, a thick tissue band connects the tongue to the floor of the mouth, restricting the tongue’s movement (4).
+Babies are unable to hold their tongue in place for nursing, so the tongue automatically goes back every few seconds, causing the clicking sound.

 5. Ear Infection